Agr1m/NasUI/README.md

 <h2>💻 Built with</h2>

-Technologies used in the project:
+Things used in the project:

 - ReactJS
+- TypeScript
+- NodeJS
 - NextJS app routes
-- NodeJS
 - TailwindCSS
 - ShadcnUI
 - Clerk
 - Stripe
-- TypeScript